SiliconLabsSoftware/docs-matter/sld248-matter-overview-guides/ot-icd-end-device.md

 ![Project Generation](images/IcdProjectGeneration.png)

-2. Once the project is generated, navigate to the software components section and install the Matter ICD component.
+1. Once the project is generated, navigate to the software components section and install the Matter ICD component.
 Replace all subsequent conflicting components via the ensuing pop-up options (See below).
 This will install the necessary Thread Network Layer (MTD) component and ICD source code.
-This will also remove the conflicting Thread Network Layer (FTD), Matter Shell, and LCD components.
+This will also remove the conflicting Thread Network Layer (FTD) component.

 ![ICD End Device Component](images/IcdComponent.png)